SJmuelle/firma/README.md

-# Fuse - Admin template and Starter project for Angular
+# Firma Electronica con la template Fuse - Admin desde Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+TEste Proyecto esta generado con [Angular CLI](https://github.com/angular/angular-cli)

-## Development server
+##  Servidor de desarrollo

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.